PipedreamHQ/pipedream/docs/docs/quickstart/github-sync/README.md

 Enter a project name or click the icon to generate a random name and check the box to **Configure GitHub Sync**.
 ![github](./images/configure_project_1.png)

-Select or connect a GitHub account, GitHub scope and repo name and click **Create Project**.
+Select or connect a GitHub account, username and repo name and click **Create Project**.
 ![github](./images/configure_project_2.png)